sailfishos-patches/patchmanager/README.md

 Additionaly, if a Patch developer decides to package a Patch as an RPM, the compatibility of a Patch (to SailfishOS release versions, the software infrastructure it uses etc.) shall be properly defined by RPM spec file dependencies ("Requires:", "Conflicts:" etc.).

 For an RPM Patch example, see https://github.com/CODeRUS/sailfishos-disable-glass-avatar

+### Developing, testing, debugging and translating Patches

+Additional, in depth information for developing, testing, debugging and translating Patches is available in [the Wiki](https://github.com/sailfishos-patches/patchmanager/wiki).
+Exemplary Patches to depict the aforementioned formats are provided [in the `doc` directory](https://github.com/sailfishos-patches/patchmanager/tree/master/doc).

+## Information for Patchmanager developers

+Some in depth information for developing, testing, debugging and translating Patchmanager is available in [the Wiki](https://github.com/sailfishos-patches/patchmanager/wiki).